emily-bown/emily-bown.github.io/_pages/about.md

   address: >
     <p>Norwich, Norfolk</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
+latest_posts: false
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---